BhanuSaiTejaMarisa/BhanuSaiTejaMarisa/README.md

 ## I'm a Full Stack Developer

 - 🌱 I’m currently learning MERN Stack
-- 🥅 2021 Goals: Learn more about Open Source projects
+- 🥅 2021 Goals: Learn more about Open Source projects and FOSS
 - ⚡ Fun fact: I love to run, meditate and learn new languages